pingcap/community/special-interest-groups/sig-ddl/roles-and-organization-management.md

-# SIG Parser Roles and Organization Management
+# SIG DDL Roles and Organization Management

 ## Join and Promotion